g1sbi/tap-in/documentation/GAME_GUIDE.md

-# DICE RUSH! - Game Guide
+# Tap In - Game Guide

 ## How to Play

-DICE RUSH! is a fast-paced, simultaneous multiplayer betting game where you and your opponent predict whether the next dice roll will be higher or lower than the current one.
+Tap In is a party game platform featuring multiple mini-games.
+This guide covers the Dice Rush game - a fast-paced, simultaneous multiplayer betting game where you and your opponent predict whether the next dice roll will be higher or lower than the current one.

 ## Getting Started